comyar/CZWeatherKit/README.md

   * [Weather Underground](http://www.wunderground.com/weather/api/)
   * [Open Weather Map](http://openweathermap.org/API)

 Some services require an API key while others do not.
 Consult the documentation for the API you would like to use.
+Additional services can be added (somewhat) easily by adopting the CZWeatherService protocol.
+See the 'Adding Services' section of the Readme.

 # Examples